asterisk/documentation/docs/Development/Policies-and-Procedures/Code-Contribution.md

 If you don't need your PR automatically cherry-picked, please add a comment stating `cherry-pick-to: none`.
 This saves us not having to ask if you want it cherry-picked.

-!!! note
+/// note
 You can also add comments to a PR from the command line with `gh pr comment`.
 See the man page for more info.

-[//]: # (end-note)
+///

-!!! warning
+/// warning
 Don't add the cherry-pick-to lines to the commit message or the PR description.
 They're only searched for in PR comments.
+///

-!!! warning
+/// warning
 **If you change your mind and don't want your PR automatically cherry-picked, edit the comment and replace the "cherry-pick-to" lines with a single `cherry-pick-to: none` line** Don't use formatting or other means to say "nevermind".
 The automation might not understand.

-[//]: # (end-warning)
+///

 ## Pull Request Review Process